great-expectations/great_expectations/docs/docusaurus/docs/contributing/application_integration_support.md

 ¹ Connection strings for various SQL Data Sources are supported, but dialect-specific SQL commands are not.<br/>
 ² Support for Slack, email, and Zapier are planned for future releases.<br/>
 ³ When used with the GX OSS library.<br/>
-⁴ Other Orchestrator applications that execute Python code are not supported.
+⁴ GX officially only supports Airflow, but it should work with any orchestrator that executes Python code.

 ### GX components